ThummarDarshan/ThummarDarshan/README.md

 - ✅ Competed in coding contests on platforms like Hackerrank, LeetCode.
 - ✅ Completed a **Smart Home Automation** system using ESP32.
 - ✅ Created a real-time **Weather Dashboard** with sensors and microcontrollers.
+- 🏅 **Won a Hackathon** at college and received a ₹5000 cash prize for building an innovative tech solution.

 ---